 The Queen Elizabeth aircraft carrier set sail from Rosyth dockyard for the first time on Monday 26th June 2017.

 It was a four-hour operation to move her from the basin into the Forth, beginning just before 2pm.
 Around midnight, at low tide, she then sailed under the Forth bridges.

-Helicopter flight trials will begin later this year (2017), before F-35B Lightning II flight trials begin off the east coast of the United States in October 2018.
+Helicopter flight trials will begin later, before F-35B Lightning II flight trials begin off the east coast of the United States in late 2018.